torinthiel/jenkins_casc_bootstrap/README.md

 The following values are retrieved from Vault:

 * cascb_ssh_key - the SSH key used to connect to repository with configuration.
 Required
+* cascb_ssh_user - the username to use for git authentication.
+Required
+* cascb_ssh_description - the description to use for the created SSH credential.
+Defaults to empty if not provided
+* cascb_ssh_id - the ID the generated credential will use.
+Defaults to 'ssh-key' if not provided
 * cascb_repo_url - the URL of git repository containing configuration.
 Required
 * cascb_repo_branch - the branch that should be checked out and contain configuration.
 Defaults to 'master' if not provided